How to make Espresso with Keurig

 Keurig is an exceptional and extremely user-friendly coffee machine when it comes to plain and smooth black coffee.

-While it’s not possible to make Authentic Italian Espresso with Keurig machine but you can certainly come close to it and make something called “Espresso-like shots”
+While it’s not possible to make Authentic Italian Espresso with a Keurig machine but you can certainly come close to it and make something called “Espresso-like shots”

 Espresso with Keurig